My Meditation of The Bible

 One way to seek the kingdom of heaven is through practices such as sunrise meditation.
 This form of meditation, performed at the start of the day when the Sun is rising, symbolizes a new beginning and the presence of divine light in our lives.
 By dedicating time to this practice, we align ourselves with the spiritual light of Jesus and open ourselves to divine guidance and support.

 In the Gospel of Matthew, Jesus teaches about the importance of prioritizing spiritual pursuits over material concerns.
-He encourages his followers to seek first the kingdom of heaven, assuring them that when they do so, all other needs will be provided for.
+He encourages his followers to seek first the kingdom of heaven (sunrise meditation), assuring them that when they do so, all other needs will be provided for.
 This teaching reinforces the idea that our primary focus should be on nurturing our spiritual lives, trusting that God will take care of our material needs.

 In conclusion, the directive to "take no thought of the material world" is a powerful reminder to prioritize spirituality over materialism.
 By aligning ourselves with the Rising SUN of God,, and seeking the kingdom of heaven through the practice of daily sunrise meditation, we receive the message of God directly into our DNA through the photons (angels) of the SUN.
+Photons are God’s messengers.
+They are his Angles of sunlight, not humans with wings (Angels).

 Matthew 6: